/images/resources/tutorials/authentication/migrating-to-passwordless.png

 ./apply-use-case.sh ./config/4-configure-migrating-to-passwordless.xml

-The script will then output an OpenID Connect metadata URL similar to this:
+The script outputs an OpenID Connect metadata URL similar to this:

 text